japinder007/behavioral_cloning/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I used the data provided by Udacity as the base line.
+Here is an example of an image provided in the dataset:

+![alt text][example_images/center_2016_12_01_13_39_19_022.jpg]

+I then recorded the vehicle driving in the reverse direction for two laps.
+An example of an image captured in the reverse direction is:
-![alt text][image2]
+![alt text][example_images/center_2018_07_22_09_09_06_259.jpg]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover if it is trying to veer off the road.
+These images show what a recovery looks like starting from the vehicle about to veer off the left side of the road:

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]
+![alt text][example_images/center_2018_07_22_09_04_06_157.jpg]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would help the model generalize better.
 For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]
+![alt text][example_images/center_2018_07_22_09_04_06_157_flipped.jpg]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 29214 number of training data points.
+I then preprocessed this data by normalization and cropping the images (cloning_models.py lines 9-12).

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.
+My validation set had a size of 7304.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 3 as evidenced by the validation loss start to increase back again after 3 epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.